Carnival in Cologne

 The merrymaking of the Cologne Carnival officially begins on 11 November, but the real start is on Thursday before Lent.
 We get up early and, after breakfast, dress up as pirates.
 We have even bought some accessoires to augment the stock of costumes available in every Cologne household.

 By 11 am, the city centre is crowded as on no other workday.
 Our first destination is the main office of the Kreissparkasse.
+That’s not necessarily to stock up on cash for the Cologne Carnival.
+It is the place where many locals go first on Weiberfastnacht.
 Beer and Soft drinks are served for free here, and cowboys, pirates and angels in the cashier hall greet each other cheerfully.
 Many come here every year for carnival although they bank elsewhere.
 Three clowns with curly green hair and dark sunglasses sit somewhat gloomily behind the bullet-proof glass of the cashier.
-Until the brass band arrives, you can still cash a cheque.
+Until the brass band arrives, you can still attend to your banking needs.
+Even in Cologne, Weiberfastnacht is – in theory – a workday.

 As the bank succumbs to folkloristic songs (…Kölle am Rhing!
-Alaaf, Alaaf!) we make our way to a friend’s apartment in the traditional Severin’s Quarter.
+Alaaf, Alaaf!) we make our way to a friend’s apartment.
+Conveniently he lives in the traditional Severin’s Quarter, a hotspot of the old Cologne Carnival activities.

 The story of Jan and Griet